 Type 1: New Molecular Entity

-Type 1 is for a drug product that contains a new molecular entity (NME - an active ingredient that contains no active moiety that has been previously approved by the agency in an application submitted under section 505 of the act or marketed previously as a drug in the US).
+Type 1 is for a drug product that has a new molecular entity ( A NME - an active ingredient which has no active moiety which was previously approved by the agency in an application submitted or marketed previously as a drug in the US).

 Type 2: New Active Ingredient